Maxillofacial Surgery Miscellaneous Short Essays

 Lactum Antibiotic

-Mechanism of Penicillin:
+Mechanism Of Penicillin:

 - Inhibit cell wall synthesis